Jump to section

 Hospitalization

 Hospitalization will need to occur in very severe cases.
 This is necessary if your companion is very ill and listless.
 Hospitalization will allow the dog to receive necessary fluids, and in very severe cases, a blood transfusion.
-With this, the dog will become stable.
+With this, the dog may become stable.

 Parasitic Blood Infection (Haemobartonellosis) Average Cost